k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

 A TDM task copies a [Business Entity](/articles/TDM/tdm_overview/03_business_entity_overview.md) (BE) from a source environment to a target environment.
 A BE can have multiple [LUs](/articles/03_logical_units/01_LU_overview.md) with either a flat or a hierarchical structure.
 For instance, a Customer BE consists of Customer Care, Billing, Ordering and Usage LUs.
 The ability to break up a BE into several LUs provides maximum flexibility and prevents duplication of development.
 Additionally, defining a hierarchical structure of parent-child LUs allows creating LUs based on the natural root entity of the related data sources, rather than forcefully setting a unified root entity on all LUs within a given BE.

-Each LU in a TDM project should have additional components in order to support TDM functionalities, as described below:
+To support TDM functionalities, each LU in a TDM project should include additional components, as described below:

 ## Basic LU Structure

-Each LU in a TDM project has the following structure:
+In a TDM project, each LU is structured as follows:

-- Dummy root table - FABRIC_TDM_ROOT.
+- Dummy root table — FABRIC_TDM_ROOT.

 - Generic TDM LU tables that are linked to the root table.

-- 2 main branches that are linked to the root table:
+- Two main branches that are linked to the root table:

   - **Source branch** — LU tables that extract an entity's source data.
-Source LU tables are populated when a TDM task needs to load (insert) entities into a target environment and they therefore must extract the source data of these entities.
+Source LU tables are populated when a TDM task needs to load (insert) entities into a target environment.
+In this case, the source data of these entities must first be extracted.

-  - **Target branch** — LU tables that extract the target keys of an entity.
-The keys are extracted from the target environment in order to enable deleting an entity from the target environment if required by the TDM task.
-By default these tables has the 'TAR_' prefix in the table name.
+  - **Target branch** — LU tables that extract an entity’s target keys from the target environment.
+This allows TDM tasks to delete the entity from the target environment when necessary.
+By default, the names of these tables begin with the 'TAR_' prefix.